mwtaylor/Cookbook/content/recipes/banana-split-cocktail/index.md

       - text: Serve in a glass decorated with chocolate syrup and garnished with Luxardo cherries and a slice of banana.
 ---

+This recipe is similar to a Dirty Banana like this one from [Sugar and Soul](https://www.sugarandsoul.co/dirty-banana/)